 - Make your porridge with milk (cows, or otherwise)

 - Add flax seeds or chia seeds

 Protein breakfast bars

-Protein breakfast bars are quick, convenient, and effective – making them the perfect protein-packed breakfast solution for those with a go-go-go schedule, or those that want to add a little boost of protein to their morning coffee fix routine.
+Protein breakfast bars are quick, convenient, and effective – making them the perfect protein-packed breakfast solution for those with a go-go-go schedule, or those that want to add a little boost of protein to their morning coffee fix.

-To make this suggestion a little bit more wintery, though, why not make your own and include festive-themed ingredients?
-We’re talking a cranberry mix, a chocolate orange creation or maybe even mint chocolate if you’re feeling sweet enough (it is nearly Christmas, after all).
+To make this suggestion a little bit more wintery, though, why not make your own and include seasonal or festive-themed ingredients?
+We’re talking a cranberry mix, a chocolate orange creation or maybe even mint chocolate if you’re feeling sweet enough.

 When it comes to protein breakfast bar recipes, our guide to the best homemade protein bar recipes is where you should be heading.
 From Matcha green tea creations to our personal favourite chewy ginger and vanilla protein bar concoction, if you needed any more inspiration for your protein bar recipe, we’ve brought you the very best.
 No questions asked.

 Making protein bars yourself also means that you can rid your breakfast (or snack) of any potentially unnecessary added ingredients that you may find in commercial protein bar brands, too.

 Yeah, we’re talking about that hot new breakfast trend that has been taking over your Instagram feed every weekend morning for the past however long.
 They’re so popular in fact, that the hashtag #BakedOats was notoriously trending on TikTok recently due to a viral baked oat recipe circulating the site.
 Wild.

 Baked oats are a healthy (not to mention delicious) breakfast that are nutritious, customisable, filling and often compared to cake.
 What’s not to like?
 Sounds like a healthy comfort food to us, and we’re all for it.
 It’s a super easy protein breakfast to make too.